martin-korf/LDAP-SSH-Keys/README.md

 Before using the script, you need to import the `ssh-ldap-key.ldif` file to add support for SSH keys in your LDAP directory.

-1. Create a file called `ssh-ldap-key.ldif` with the following content:
+1. Create a file called `ssh-ldap-key.ldif` with the following content (or download it from repo):

     ```
     dn: cn=lpk-openssh,cn=schema,cn=config